-To address child hunger by providing packages of healthy food for children suffering from severe food insecurity with limited or no food during weekend periods or summer months.
+To address child hunger by providing packages of healthy food for children suffering from deep and persistent poverty with limited or no food during weekend periods or summer months.

-Food4Kids Ontario is the parent agency overseeing 7 regional chapters in Ontario.
+Food4Kids Ontario is the parent agency overseeing 5 regional chapters in Ontario that includes: Hamilton, Halton, Guelph, Mississauga and Niagara.
 The agency was formed in 2012 to address the hidden yet pervasive problem of hunger among school-age children.
-It became clear to the community that even with food banks and school nutrition programs, some children are hungry over the weekends and during the summer months.
+It became clear that even with food banks and school nutrition programs, many children go without food weekends and during the summer months.

-The impact of food insecurity on children is well documented affecting concentration capacity, cognitive development, energy levels, physical growth, school performance, social development, and home life stability.
-A closer look at food insecurity indicates the limitation of food banks and the mental health effects of food instability.
-While the impact is enormous with long-term consequences, the solution is simple - providing healthy food directly to children and their families in need.
+The impact of food insecurity on children is well documented affecting concentration, capacity, cognitive development, energy levels, physical growth, school performance, social development, and home life stability.
+While the impact of child hunger has long-term consequences, the solution is simple - providing healthy food directly to children in need.

 Food4Kids offers two programs, Weekend without Hunger and Summer Feeding Program, both addressing the challenges of food accessibility in our communities.